Virgin TV Anywhere

 If this is the first time registering your My Virgin Media account, you need to wait 24 hours before using the Virgin TV Anywhere app.
 We’re sorry for the delay, but we promise this app is worth the wait.

-Please note that if your services have been suspended due to late payment, you will not be able to watch TV using the Virgin TV Anywhere app.
-We sincerely hope this isn’t the case.
+Please note that if your services have been suspended due to late payment, you won't be able to watch TV using the Virgin TV Anywhere app.

 How do I register a device?